JoshK2/react-spinners-css/README.md

 If you like to support my open-source contributions please star and share this project. 💫

-## How to use with SSR?
+## ❔How to use with SSR?

 - How to use with Next.js?
   Install [next-transpile-modules](https://www.npmjs.com/package/next-transpile-modules) and set library CSS to be transpiled.
   Example configuration with the library package or with a Bit component:

   ```